xiaoyuxz/xiaoyuxz.github.io/index.md

 ## News
+- **21 Apr, 2026.** Abstract accepted at the "Re-envisioning Time Across ImageTexts" conference in Siegen, Germany.
+I will present “From Page to Scroll: Rethinking Temporality through Layout and Interaction in Webtoons” on September 3–4, 2026.

-- **27–31 Jul, 2026.** Will present a long paper titled “Scrolling as Narrative: Rethinking Segmentation in Webtoons Beyond Visual Boundaries,” at DH2026 in Daejeon, South Korea.
+- **28 Feb, 2026.** Long paper abstract accepted at DH2026 in Daejeon, South Korea.
+I will present “Scrolling as Narrative: Rethinking Segmentation in Webtoons Beyond Visual Boundaries” on July 27–31, 2026.

-- **2–5 Jun, 2026.** Will present a poster titled "Narrative Flow on the Infinite Canvas" at DH Benelux 2026 in Maastricht, the Netherlands.
+- **19 Feb, 2026.** Poster abstract accepted at DH Benelux 2026 in Maastricht, the Netherlands.
+I will present “Narrative Flow on the Infinite Canvas” on June 2–5, 2026.

-- **4–5 May, 2026.** Will join Malmö University’s workshop “What We Talk About When We Talk About Comics” in Sweden, contributing to a panel discussion on *audience*.
+- **5 Dec, 2025.** Invited to Malmö University’s workshop “What We Talk About When We Talk About Comics”, where I will contribute to a panel discussion about *audience* on 4–5 May, 2026.

-- **20-21 Nov, 2025.** Had a great time at [the first JVMG Lab event](https://jvmg.iuk.hdm-stuttgart.de/2025/12/22/first-jvmg-lab-in-stuttgart/) in Stuttgart, Germany!
+- **20-21 Nov, 2025.** Spent two great days at [the first JVMG Lab event](https://jvmg.iuk.hdm-stuttgart.de/2025/12/22/first-jvmg-lab-in-stuttgart/) in Stuttgart, Germany !
 Built a mini-TUC (*Tiny Use Case*) for [*Lore Olympus*](https://en.wikipedia.org/wiki/Lore_Olympus) using data from the JVMG knowledge graph.

-- **1 Oct, 2025.** Began my PhD at the University of Groningen, supervised by [Dr. Federico Pianzola](https://federicopianzola.me/portfolio/) and [Dr. Janina Wildfeuer](http://janinawildfeuer.de/index.html)
+- **1 Oct, 2025.** Began my PhD journey at the University of Groningen, supervised by [Dr. Federico Pianzola](https://federicopianzola.me/portfolio/) and [Dr. Janina Wildfeuer](http://janinawildfeuer.de/index.html) !